 In 1999 he was diagnosed with Progressive Supranuclear Palsy – a rare and incurable brain disorder.

-The star who celebrated his 66th birthday on 16th April, 2001, recently hosted a gala concert at New York’s Carnegie Hall to raise money for The Dudley Moore Research Fund for Progressive Supranuclear Palsy.
+The star who celebrated his 66th birthday on 16th April, 2001, hosted a gala concert at New York’s Carnegie Hall to raise money for The Dudley Moore Research Fund for Progressive Supranuclear Palsy.